Mijingo/docs/en/templating/tags/cache.md

 ### `using key`

 Specifies the name of the key the cache should use.
-If this is not provided, a random key will be generated when Twig first parses the template.
+If you do not provide this, Craft will generate a random key when Twig first parses the template.

 ```twig
 {% cache using key "page-header" %}